webhintio/hint/packages/hint-x-content-type-options/README.md

 # Use `X-Content-Type-Options` header (`x-content-type-options`)

-`x-content-type-options` requires that all scripts and stylesheets are served with the `X-Content-Type-Options: nosniff` HTTP response header.
+`x-content-type-options` requires that all resources are served with the `X-Content-Type-Options: nosniff`
+HTTP response header.

 ## Why is this important?